petecarapetyan/webappwriter/docs/explore/techEnvy/index.md

 ## Background:

-One thing I learned from the sales and estimating in 2020 is about Wordpress and the like.
+We got a surprising number of requests for "How to move migrate from Wordpress?" in our 2020 sales and estimating counts.

+Why?

 Corporations of all sizes had a love affair with Wordpress since 2003.
 But with an install base of 39 million sites, there's a lot of searching for something better.